 The Local Health Department shall:

-As required by CDC and as defined by the Public Health Emergency Preparedness Cooperative Agreement, provide data that supports the reporting on performance and deliverables in the PHEP-ORR Reporting and Tracking System (PORTS) or NC DETECT if PORTS is not available by May 1, 2025.
-The essential data elements are found in the CDC Public Health Preparedness Capabilities national standards document and subsequent updates from CDC.
-Preparedness activities will be aimed at achieving, at minimum, locally applicable priority elements as defined in the CDC Public Health Preparedness Capabilities document.
+As required by CDC and as defined by the Public Health Emergency Preparedness Cooperative Agreement, provide data that supports the reporting on performance and deliverables according to the guidance.

-Submit the following updates and reports in the PHEP-ORR Reporting and Tracking System (PORTS) or NC DETECT if PORTS is not available:
+Submit the following updates and reports in NC DETECT :

-HSEEP documentation within 120 days of the conclusion of an exercise or real-world event/incident.
+HSEEP documentation within 90 days of the conclusion of an exercise or real-world event/incident.